 Support for the person and their carer after a diagnosis should give them a chance to talk things over with a specialist, ask questions about the diagnosis, and think about the future.
 Information should be given on where to get help if needed in the future and how to stay physically and mentally well.

 Talking therapies, such as counselling, can help someone come to terms with their diagnosis.
 Another treatment called cognitive behavioural therapy (CBT) may be offered to help with depression or anxiety.
+Music Therapy has been found to be a beneficial therapy, playing music to dementia patients will often inspire a strong emotional reaction, particularly if it is a song from their youth – from their wedding perhaps, or a song they used to sing with their children.

 Cognitive rehabilitation can enable an individual to retain mental skills and raise their confidence.
-There is also lots that can be done at home to help someone with dementia remain independent and live well with memory loss.
+There is also lot that can be done at home to help someone with dementia remain independent and live well with memory loss.
 Support ranges from devices such as pill boxes or calendar clocks to practical tips on how to develop routines or break tasks into simpler steps.

 Activities that help to keep the mind active, such as cognitive stimulation, are popular.
 As the condition progresses, many people with dementia enjoy reminiscence and life story work (in which the person is encouraged to share their life experiences and memories).
 Such activities It is vital that people with dementia stay as active as they can - physically, mentally and socially.
 Everyone needs meaningful activities that they enjoy doing and which bring confidence and self-esteem.

-There are drugs that can help to improve the symptoms of dementia or that, in some cases, may stop them progressing for a while.
+There are drugs that can help to improve the symptoms of dementia or that, in some cases, may stop them from progressing for a while.

 A person with mild to moderate Alzheimer's disease or mixed dementia may be prescribed donepezil (often known by the brand name Aricept), rivastigmine (eg Exelon) or galantamine (eg Reminyl).
 These may temporarily relieve memory problems and improve alertness, level of interest and daily living.
 In the moderate or severe stages of Alzheimer's disease someone may be offered memantine (eg Ebixa).
 This may help with mental abilities and daily living, Donepezil, rivastigmine and galantamine can be helpful for someone with dementia with Lewy bodies who has distressing hallucinations or delusions, or who has behaviours that challenge.